MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 #### Document hardware requirements for each service

-For each of your Spring Cloud services (not including the configuration server, registry, or gateway), document the following:
+For each of your Spring Cloud services (not including the configuration server, registry, or gateway), document the following information:

-* The number of instances running
+* The number of instances running.
-* The number of CPUs allocated to each instance
+* The number of CPUs allocated to each instance.
-* The amount of RAM allocated to each instance
+* The amount of RAM allocated to each instance.

 #### Document Geo-Replication/Distribution